 Ok so I don’t really know if they are “classified” as multi-purpose, that’s just the way I think of them.
 Can they be eaten?
 Can they be medicinal?
 Can they benefit other plants?
 Can they stop garden bugs and pests from destroying my hard work?
 So for me if I can grow one thing that serves many purposes it makes gardening a little easier.

-Early in my gardening endeavors I wanted to learn medicinal plants as well as companion planting.
-So this for me was a focus from very early on.
+Early in my gardening endeavors, I wanted to learn medicinal plants as well as companion planting.
 I am drawn to herbal plants and want to learn as much as I can about using nature to heal my family and I also don’t have time with 4 kids, homeschooling, dozens of animals and a whole menagerie of other chaos to sit and pick hundreds of bugs off my plants.
-So multi-purpose plants get me excited for gardening!
+So multi-purpose plants get me excited about gardening!

 Seriously, I love this stuff.
 I want this one to someday border every single garden or growing space I have.
 I seed started a whole big tray very early this year so I can transplant and get a whole bunch of yarrow established and doing all the hard work for me year after year.

 - perennial- plant once and done, what can be better than that!

 - repels a whole mess of bugs (including aphids, and they can be real boogers!)

 - medicinal- can help with a large variety of ailments including reducing fevers, stop hemorrhage, lower blood pressure, help with symptoms of hay fever, strengthen varicose veins and much more